|

 But every so often I go hunting for something that will remind me of home.
 As I live in this world that is not my home country, sometimes I get homesick.

-In May of 2023, I went to Glow Coffee, one of the best cafes in my opinion, with some foreign friends who were visiting.
+In May of 2023, I went to Glow Coffee, which has become one of my favorites, with some foreign friends who were visiting.
 They were much braver and ordered a dirty chai (a chai latte with an espresso shot).

 Of course, coffee lovers will enjoy their drip coffee, and their lattes are exceptional.
 One time I tried a lavender latte and fell in love.